 Knowledge in life sciences and health care is advancing at an exceptionally quick pace.
 As a result, academic knowledge learned just a few years ago quickly becomes dated and catching up while in a Pharm.D. program can be a challenge.

 In order to help students be successful in the Pharm.D. program, organic chemistry, biology, microbiology and anatomy/physiology** courses must be completed within seven years of entry into the Pharm.D. program.
-Requests to consider exceptions to the prerequisites or other requirements may be made in writing to the Admissions Committee through the Office of Student Affairs.
+Students wanting to be considered for an exception to the prerequisites or other requirements must submit a Pharmacy Prerequisite Exemption Request Form to the Office of Student Affairs.